globaltravelreport/global-travel-report/content/articles/iraklio-port-a-new-hub-for-cruise-tourism-in-greece.md

 ---
 title: 'Iraklio Port: A New Hub for Cruise Tourism in Greece'
-summary: "
-  Iraklio, the capital of Crete, is steering towards becoming a significant hub for cruise tourism in the Mediterranean.
-With its strategic location an..."
+summary: ' Iraklio, the capital of Crete, is steering towards becoming a significant hub for cruise tourism in the Mediterranean.
+With its strategic location an...'
-date: '2025-04-25T19:29:45.909Z'
+date: '2025-04-08T13:48:55.921Z'
 country: Greece
 type: Cruise
 imageUrl: 'https://images.unsplash.com/photo-1501785888041-af3ef285b470'